evmos/evmos/docs/users/security/safu.md

 * Hackers are not at risk of legal action if they act in accordance with the SAFU.
-* Hackers have 48 hours to return any exploited funds to a specified dropbox address and can claim a reward of 5% of the total funds secured up to a maximum of 750,000 tokens.
+* Hackers have a Grace Period to return any exploited funds to a specified dropbox address and can claim a reward of a Bounty Percent of the total funds secured up to the Bounty Cap.
 * The rewards are distributed during the next upgrade of the network.
-* If the reward is valued above $100,000, white hat hackers should go through a Know Your Clients/Know Your Business (KYC/KYB) process.
+* If the reward is valued above a specified threshold amount, white hat hackers should go through a Know Your Clients/Know Your Business (KYC/KYB) process.
 * Exploiting vulnerabilities for malicious purposes will make a hacker ineligible for any rewards.